garystafford/web-research-agent-demo/README.md

 docker buildx build -t web-research-agent .
 ```

 Then, run the Docker container.
 Be sure to include your Tavily API key.
+You can also override the model used by the agent.

 ```bash
 docker run -it --rm \